Lamont Stephenson: Murder

-The body of 40-year-old Olga DeJesus was found on October 17, 2014, in her apartment at the Stephen Crane housing complex in Newark.
+The body of 40-year-old Olga Ivette DeJesus was found on October 17, 2014, in her apartment at the Stephen Crane housing complex in Newark.
 After not receiving contact from her mother, DeJesus' daughter went to check on her.
 Upon arrival, she spotted DeJesus' dog lying dead near the front door.
 DeJesus' cousin found Olga dead in her bedroom.
 Both DeJesus and her dog had died from asphyxiation.
 DeJesus was pronounced dead at the scene and was transported to University Hospital.

 According to authorities, Stephenson murdered DeJesus and killed her dog.
 Then he left the apartment complex and called a cab.
 Stephenson took the cab to Penn Station in Newark where he was seen on surveillance video.
 Authorities believe he left the station via bus or train.
 On November 3, 2014, Stephenson was charged with homicide.
 A federal arrest warrant was issued for him on September 8, 2017.
 Authorities believed he was hiding in North Carolina, Virginia, or South Carolina.